 Gabe O'Connor has been a production assistant at All Things Considered since 2009.
 He's a spokesman for gentle giants everywhere.
 Before joining the show, he was an associate producer at NPR's Only A Game for eight years.
 Prior to that, he sold shoes and was the world's worst bouncer.
 Gabe somehow obtained a broadcast journalism degree from the University of Missouri despite failing communications law more than once.
 He spends his spare time with his twin daughters (born in 2013) — so, he has no spare time.
 But, if he DID have spare time, he would enjoy sports, movies, music and hanging out with his long-suffering wife. @Galacticmule

-Ashish Valentine is NPR's Reflect America Fellow.
+Ashish Valentine is a production assistant for All Things Considered.
+He came to NPR as its second-ever Reflect America Fellow in 2020.
 As well as producing the daily show, his job is to help the network's coverage better represent the perspectives of marginalized people.
 Before coming to NPR, he taught high school English in France for two years and then worked on daily news shows at Chicago member station WBEZ.
 He also reports for NPR and tweets at @ashishval.